-Shortness of Breath
+- Shortness of Breath

-The CDC recommends that you call your doctor if you have any of these signs and symptoms AND have either been in close contact with someone you know to have been diagnosed with COVID 19 OR if you or the person with whom you have had close contact has recently traveled to EITHER a location where there is a known widespread of COVID 19 or an on-going spread of the Coronavirus within the community.
+The CDC recommends that you call your doctor if you have any of these signs and symptoms AND have either been in close contact with someone you know to have been diagnosed with COVID 19 OR if you or the person with whom you have had close contact has recently traveled to EITHER a location where there is a known widespread of COVID 19 or an ongoing spread of the Coronavirus within the community.

 As of March 8, 2020, the CDC has recommended that all travelers avoid/defer all cruise ship travel worldwide, particularly travelers with underlying health issues.
 Please note that this is only a recommendation and not a ban.
 If you choose to take that cruise, you could be subject to quarantine procedures of the government of the country you are visiting.
-Additionally, if you plan on keeping your travel plans, the CDC recommends reviewing travel.state.gov prior to your departure for the latest updates from the US Department of State.
+Additionally, if you plan on keeping your travel plans, the CDC recommends reviewing travel.state.gov before your departure for the latest updates from the US Department of State.

-As we have seen with all the memes and videos of health and government officials talking about the importance of good hand washing, it is difficult for most of us to avoid touching our eyes, nose and mouth throughout the day.
+As we have seen with all the memes and videos of health and government officials talking about the importance of good hand washing, it is difficult for most of us to avoid touching our eyes, nose, and mouth throughout the day.
 However, if your hands are visibly dirty, you should use soap and water.
 Otherwise, hand sanitizer with the recommended alcohol content is sufficient.
-At a minimum, you should wash your hands after using the restroom, before eating, and after coughing, sneezing or blowing your nose (a general good hygiene tip even without the threat of Coronavirus).
+At a minimum, you should wash your hands after using the restroom, before eating, and after coughing, sneezing, or blowing your nose (a general good hygiene tip even without the threat of Coronavirus).

 Avoiding close contact with those who are sick